What is cash value life insurance?

 Learn the differences so you can pick the best choice for you.

 With a whole life insurance cash value policy, your premium stays the same for the rest of your life.
 A small percentage of your premium goes into a savings account that accumulates interest.
-The rate of return on this account will vary with each company but usually sits around two percent.
+The rate of return on this account will vary with each company.
 Typically, you can use funds from this account prior to death.

 Unlike whole life insurance, variable life insurance allows you to choose how your accumulated cash is invested.
 Instead of having it sit in a savings account, you have a few more choices.
 For example, you can invest it in stocks or bonds.